crahan/HolidayHackChallenge2020/docs/index.md

 ## Map & Directory

 No matter how hard I'd try, my graphical skills would never be able to do justice to the amazing [ASCII art](https://www.asciiart.eu/) map that's already provided by the [Kringle Kiosk](./hints/h2.md).
 Without ASCII there'd be no write-up, so it's only appropriate to showcase this artistic gem!
-Two minor additions to the map are the hallway leading to [Santa's portrait](./easter_eggs.md#santas-portrait) and the hidden [Garden Party](./easter_eggs.md#garden-party) area near the courtyard.
+Two minor additions to the map are the dark hallway leading to [Santa's portrait](./easter_eggs.md#santas-portrait) and the hidden [Garden Party](./easter_eggs.md#garden-party) area near the courtyard.
 [Jason](./easter_eggs.md#jason), located next to the bucket on the scaffolding on the front lawn, was added to the directory as well.

 === "Map"